 Backpacks and Bags

-Osprey backpacks: We've tried lots of backpacks, but we keep coming back to Osprey for their combination of features, light weight, and durability.
+Osprey backpacks: We've tried lots of day packs, but we keep coming back to Osprey for their combination of features, light weight, and durability.
 You can see these posts more discussions of why we choose Osprey for day hiking packs and for cycling packs.
 We love them.

 Fjallraven: We've lately been very partial to the Fjallraven brand of small backpacks and other carryon luggage.
 We're currently carrying the Kanken mini backpack for Kris, and the small duffel for Tom.
 The duffel is big enough to fit a tripod and walking sticks if you need to check that stuff, and, if you're not carrying “non-checkable” stuff like that, it will fit as a carry-on.
 P.S.
 We also wear Fjallraven parkas in the Minnesota winter.
 Swedes and Minnesotans know how to stay warm.

-For tips on what to pack in your checked or carry-on bags, see our post What to Pack for Your Trip.
+For tips on what to pack in your checked or carry-on bags, see our Ultralight Packing List for men and our Ultralight Packing list for Women.
 Find more luggage, bags, and backpack recommendations here: The Travel Bags We Carry.
+And, see list of best travel accessories.

 Clothing